Activities On-Property & In-Park

 Rides, Guides & Horses

 The Furnace Creek Stables, located at the Ranch at Furnace Creek, offers one and two hour guided trail rides, evening carriage and hay wagon rides.
 The one-hour horseback ride takes you into the valley floor where you will get a true taste of the desert.
 The two-hour ride travels into the foothills of the Funeral Mountains and offers extraordinary views of the valley below.
 The forty-five minute carriage ride takes you through the lowest golf course in the world and into the famous Death Valley date palm grove.
-The stables are open from October through May 4.
+The stables are open from October through the second Sunday in May.
 For further information, click here www.furnacecreekstables.net or call (760) 614-1018.

 Wildflower Season in Death Valley

 Although we witness some level of wildflower bloom each spring, the key to a spectacular wildflower show is rainfall.
-Death Valley received slightly more precipitation last fall than in the prior year, but forecasting the potential bloom is still difficult.
+When Death Valley receives precipitation in the fall, the following spring will produce an amazing display of color.
+Forecasting the potential bloom is still difficult.
 When status updates are available from the experts, the information will be posted on this site and we hope the park will see a good wildflower bloom.

 Scenic Hiking & Walking